 Throughout my life, I have found that I am very skilled at teaching both my colleagues and those younger than me.
-Around my middle school years, I’ve found have a knack for explaining abstract and difficult-to-understand topics.
-At which point I began tutoring on a volunteer basis which later developed into a private tutoring business.
-I normally teach college courses as a Teaching Assistant at the University of South Florida Tampa campus for two years now, while I further my work on my dissertation (centered on genetics).
+Around my middle school years, I found I have a knack for explaining abstract and difficult-to-understand topics.
+At which point, I began tutoring on a volunteer basis which later developed into a private tutoring business.
+I normally teach college courses as a Teaching Assistant at the University of South Florida Tampa campus, while I further my work on my dissertation (centered on genetics).

 I am comfortable with teaching mathematics through Calculus I (or whatever the equivalent.)
 I am extremely competent with statistics, as it comprises an integral part of both my TA work and research.
 I also excel in all areas of academic writing.
 I am most suited to test prep tutoring sessions: I have invariably excelled at all standardized tests.
 I am also familiar with ACT and SAT formats, and the particular and differing strategies that maximize the likelihood of high scores for each.

-University of South Florida-Main Campus - PhD, Genetics and Ecology (focus on genetics)
+Graduate Degree: University of South Florida-Main Campus - PHD, Genetics and Ecology (focus on genetics)

 ACT Composite: 32